SevenTV/chatterino7/README.md

 ============
 ## Chatterino7

-Chatterino7 is a fork of Chatterino 2 that says in line with Chatterino 2 but adds features from 7TV, that aren't supported by regular Chatterino.
+Chatterino7 is a fork of Chatterino 2.
+This fork mainly contains features that aren't accepted into Chatterino 2, most notably 7TV subscriber features.

 ### Features of Chatterino7